 Less than half of the global fleet of approximately 21,000 commercial aircraft and less than 20% of the global fleet of more than 35,000 business aircraft are currently broadband connected.
 We anticipate that approximately 18,000 additional commercial aircraft will be broadband connected over the next 10 years.
 These new connections will increasingly occur on new aircraft through the OEM channel.
-We expect that nearly all of the world's commercial aircraft and a rapidly increasing percentage of business aircraft will be broadband connected over the next decade.
+We expect that nearly all of the world's commercial aircraft and a rapidly increasing percentage of business aircraft will be broadband connected.
 In 2017, we activated approximately 800 aircraft in CA and BA, representing approximately 55% of aircraft brought online within the industry.

 - Commercial Aviation.
 As of December 31, 2017, we provided our connectivity services on 3,231 commercial aircraft, an increase of approximately 10% from the prior year.
 Based on the strength of our comprehensive portfolio, we expect to continue to sign contracts with airlines to equip existing and new aircraft.
 We made substantial progress towards meeting the factory installation requirements of Airbus, Boeing and Bombardier in 2017 and expect an increasing number of installations through the OEM channel.
-During 2017, four Airbus A350 aircraft were delivered with our 2Ku system. - Business Aviation As of December 31, 2017, the business aviation market was comprised of approximately 23,000 business aircraft in North America and approximately 7,700 business aircraft in the rest of the world, and we had approximately 4,700 business aircraft online with broadband connectivity, principally in North America.
+During 2017, four Airbus A350 aircraft were delivered with our 2Ku system. - Business Aviation.
+As of December 31, 2017, the business aviation market was comprised of approximately 23,000 business aircraft in North America and approximately 7,700 business aircraft in the rest of the world, and we had approximately 4,700 business aircraft online with broadband connectivity, principally in North America.
 We increased the number of broadband business aircraft online by more than 500 in 2017.
 A significant number of BA aircraft are new aircraft on which our systems are installed and sold by OEMs that include Beechcraft, Bombardier, Cessna, Dassault Falcon, Embraer, Gulfstream, and Learjet.
 During 2017, we introduced, sold and installed AVANCE L5, an integrated and customizable inflight system that employs our ATG-4 network in North America and is faster than our Gogo Biz solution, and announced a new global Ku-based satellite solution for larger, long range business jets, which is expected to be commercially available in 2018.
-In January 2018, we announced AVANCE L3, a more compact integrated, customizable inflight system sthat address nearly all segments of the business aviation market.
+In January 2018, we announced AVANCE L3, a more compact integrated, customizable inflight system that uses our ATG network and is targeted at light jets and turbo props in North America.
+By leveraging networks shared with CA, we now have inflight systems that address nearly all segments of the business aviation market.
 Our ability to provide CAS and our flexibility in providing various pricing options further support our strategy of targeting various segments of the market.